thebenfirsty/thebenfirsty/README.md

-##  Hi, I'm Ben Firstenberg, this page details my software engineering work and To Do list.
+##  Hi, I'm Ben Firstenberg, this page details my software engineering work and to do list.

 ### Current Focus – Foundations First